11 October 2019 – 26 January 2020

 Opening: Thu, 10 October 2019, 7.30 pm

-Starting in the autumn of 2019, the Museum Angewandte Kunst will devote its entire exhibition space to the Frankfurt Book Fair’s guest of honour 2019.
-As a House of Norway, it will assemble outstanding exponents of Norway’s art and culture, design, handicraft and architecture.
+With HOUSE OF NORWAY the Museum Angewandte Kunst devotes its entire exhibition space to Norway, the Frankfurt Book Fair’s guest of honour 2019.